alanng10/StandInfoTech/Docue/a.md

 Tidus module list is support module list for Windows.

-Windows Subsystem for Linux with Ubuntu is pre install on Windows.
+Windows Linux is Linux system in Windows.

-The Ubuntu execute instant is present by default on Windows.
+Windows with Windows Linux has Linux execute instant by default.

-Windows base system component is place with Ubuntu Linux base system component.
+Windows Linux is base on Ubuntu Linux base system.

-Windows base system execute instant is place with Ubuntu Linux execute instant.
+Windows is release with Windows Linux in it.

 Windows has Tool subsystem for Windows binary.